datagraft/datagraft-platform/README.md

 ## Architecture

-The DataGraft Platform consists of two main parts: 1) DataGraft and 2) Grafterizer.
+The DataGraft Platform consists of two main parts:

+1. DataGraft
+2. Grafterizer.

 Both of these parts have been implemented through a microservice architecture consisting of a large number of sub-components, each contained in a Docker container.
 The DataGraft and Grafterizer tool user interfaces have been integrated to provide a consistent user experience, whereby their connected microservices communicate with each other through REST.
 The individual components are illustrated in the figure below.

 ![datagraft-platform](https://cloud.githubusercontent.com/assets/2796494/21607399/0bd98db8-d1b6-11e6-8f3f-6d74ba24bc98.png)